 “Keats and Kunming are very comfortable places to live and study.
 I chose Keats because of the flexibility of classes and the convenience and price of the accommodations.” – Fred

-As a potential student of Keats, you’re probably wanting the down low on how good the classes are.
+As a potential student of Keats, you probably want the down-low on how good the classes are.
 You know that in the intensive one-on-one, our most popular course, you can study for four hours a day or six hours a day.

 But, what do American students in China really think of our classes?

-One of the best things about interviewing Fred about his experience at Keats is that he can give future American students hoping to study in China tips.
+One of the best things about interviewing Fred about his experience at Keats is giving future American students hoping to study in China tips.

 So, here are Fred’s tips:

 If you’re an American student who wants to study in China, Keats School is for you.
-We have a start any time schedule and our teachers will help you reach your Mandarin language goals.
+We have a start time schedule, and our teachers will help you reach your Mandarin language goals.

-In addition to everything Fred has said in this article, he also mentioned to us that the cost of living in China is less than in America.
-We have a free downloadable graph that explains the cost comparison when moving to China from the US.
-You can download that, here.
+In addition to everything Fred has said in this article, he also mentioned that the cost of living in China is less than in America.